DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 The OLED screen was really simple to wire due to it only including 4 pins, 2 of them just being ground and power pins.
 The DAC and AMP are where it got tricky.
 I started by connecting all the power and simple pins, like ground and power pins.

 ### LED
 Another easy wiring job was the LEDs.
 The LEDs were simple due to my understanding of how the LEDs work and how they should be labelled from previous projects.
-I placed the LED pin on a random GPIO (which I later found out was a bad idea) a moved on to the next component.
+I placed the LED pin on a random GPIO (which I later found out was a bad idea) and moved on to the next component.

 ### DAC + AMP
 I focused on one part at a time, this being the DAC.
 I looked into the data sheet of the DAC and found the description of each pin and connected some of the obvious ones.
 I did the same to the AMP, but when looking at the pins, I realised that there wasn't a positive input for the audio.
 This really stumped me, so I wanted to look into the data sheet of the AMP and found that the 14-pin (the one I was using) didn't even include any positive audio inputs.
 I asked [@Ryan Green](https://hackclub.slack.com/team/U090854913L) about it since he helped me pick out the AMP, and he was surprised about the AMP not including the positive inputs.
 At this point, I decided to find a different AMP, this time being a 16-pin header.